 Also Read:- Shala Darpan

 CSIR in partnership with IMD (Indian Metrological Department) has produced a transmissometer called Drishti.
 This system provides data to the aircraft pilots for the safe landing and take-off operations on the airports.
 Several of these systems have been installed on various Indian airports including some major ones to help the pilots.

-The CSIR has also developed a Micro Air Vehicle Aerodynamics Research Tunnel (MART) at the CSIR-NAL campus Bengaluru.
-This tunnel in jointly developed by CSIR with the department of science and technology and DRDO.
+The CSIR has also developed a Micro Air Vehicle Aerodynamics Research Tunnel (MART) at the CSIR-NAL campus in Bengaluru.
+This tunnel is jointly developed by CSIR with the department of science and technology and DRDO.
 The MART is used to test the Micro Air Vehicles in the 500 mm wingspan category.

 How to get a Job at CSIR?

 CSIR also offers great job opportunities for the science stream candidates.
 One of the most popular ways to get a job at CSIR institute is to clear the CSIR NET (also known as CSIR UGC NET) exam.
 This exam is conducted twice a year by the National Test Agency.
 By clearing the exam candidates can be awarded as Junior Research Fellowship (JRF).

 Apart from that, the candidates who clear this exam are eligible to become a lecturer in the subject areas of Science and Technology.
 Talking about the eligibility age criteria then there is no upper age limit for the post of the lectureship.
 Whereas to apply for the Junior Research Fellow the maximum age of the candidate should be 28 years.